Iranian National Observatory: Optics

 The telescope is a Ritchey–Chrétien f/11 which provides an unvignetted 20-arcmin field of view at the main Cassegrain focus.
 In addition, three broken side foci are also provided, each with a field of view of 8 arcmin.
 The main mirror (M1) is a single-segment fast f/1.5 mirror with a diameter of 3.4 m, which makes INO340 one of the most compact telescopes for its size.
-M1 is a meniscus shape 18 cm thick made of a Zerudor ceramic with a 700-mm central hole.
+M1 is a meniscus shape 18 cm thick made of a Zerodur ceramic with a 700-mm central hole.
 The M1 is polished to 1-nm roughness.
 It is supported by 60 actuators which are actively controlled to hold the mirror at the correct shape.
 The 600-mm secondary mirror reflects the light from the primary mirror and is also controlled by a hexapod.
 The mirror is made of a Zerodur ceramic and has a hyperbolic surface geometry.